rafaelmarin/ListComponent.framer/README.md

 ```

 # ListGroup
 Sometimes you'll want to divide your list of items into subgroups, and that's what ListGroups are.
 They are basically Framer Layers that will also resize according to the the lenght of their children.
-Here's an example:
+Here's the source code forfor the [Shopping List](http://share.framerjs.com/48ksc53cmq7i/) example:

 ```
 {ListComponent} = require "ListComponent"